bandanna2k/parkrun-stats/README.md

 - Add deltas to attendance processor

-- Use processor for Most Runs at Courses (need AthleteId and Count) athlete -> course -> count

-- Use processor for Most Volunteers at Courses (need AthleteId and Count)

 - Top 10 at course surely can be done with 1 processor
   Related: Why does 'Populating top 10 run table for Ōrākei Bay parkrun' take so long.
 Hopefully done now.
 Top 10 DAO might not be needed anymore.